xuankimtran/docs-1/pages/katalon-analytics/docs/kt-scheduler.md

 redirect_from: /katalon-analytics/docs/execute-test-run.html
 description:
 ---
-You can execute Test Runs one time or on repeats by configuring a schedule for Test Runs.
+You can execute Test Runs one time or regularly by configuring a schedule for Test Runs.
 See: [Schedule Test Runs](https://docs.katalon.com/katalon-analytics/docs/create-plan.html).

 You can also execute Test Runs manually by following these steps: